JorgeTTor/mindfully_web/README.md

  # Project Requirements

- - Used HTML, CSS and JavaScript for the layout.
+ - The layout design was meticulously crafted using Figma, while HTML, CSS, and JavaScript were employed to implement and refine the layout.
  - Implemented soundcloud to host audios and embedded it on our website.
  - Used Medium to post the articles and a SocialKit Widget to display the articles on the blog section.
 It would save development time.
  - The Login and the contact features will be developed on the second stage of this project.